markterweele/windows-itpro-docs/windows/whats-new/enable-extended-security-updates.md

    - [Azure Stack Hub](/azure-stack/operator/azure-stack-overview)
    - [Azure Stack Edge](/azure/databox-online/)

-- **Windows 365 Cloud PCs**: Windows 10 endpoints accessing  Windows 11 Cloud PCs via [Windows 365](/windows-365/overview) are automatically entitled to ESU for up to three years, so long as the valid Windows 365 license remains active.
+- **Windows 365 Cloud PCs**: Windows 10 devices accessing Cloud PCs via [Windows 365](/windows-365/overview) are automatically entitled to ESU for the duration of the ESU offer if the user has an active Windows 365 license assigned, provided the following conditions are met:
+- The Windows 10 device is either Microsoft Entra joined or Entra hybrid joined.
+   - Devices that are only Entra registered are not eligible for commercial ESU access.
+- The user must sign in to the Windows 10 device using their Microsoft Entra ID account at least once every 22 days.
+   - If this 22-day window lapses without sign-in, the device will lose ESU access until the user signs in again.
+   - The ESU license is valid for 30 days once issued, and the system attempts to renew it starting at day 22 to avoid service interruption.
+   >[!NOTE]
+   > Personal or BYOD devices that are not managed by the organization and are only Entra registered will not qualify for this entitlement.
+These devices should be enrolled via the Consumer ESU program.

 - **Other virtualization platforms** (such as Nutanix or Citrix): These platforms require manual ESU key activation.
 Contact your Microsoft account team to obtain a 5x5 key.
 Activation can be managed with the Volume Activation Management Tool or with a script.

 ## Get the product keys for activating Extended Security Update (ESU) licenses